TiciaD/ReactRestaurant/pseudocode.md

 ### MenuItem
 - gets API data based on state of menu type
-- generates random price for each item
+- generates random price for each item and renders it
+- renders item name and description based on API call

+### Classes
+1.
+### Functions